onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 roleplay: snort money

-pig skin piece - play with it - skin in the game

 TODO: ask AI which words to avoid for YT
 Don’t say “suicided” - think of the algo